If you believe you have been wrongfully terminated by your employer, call us at 888-762-0297 to discuss your situation.

 Wrongful termination is a type of employment law claim that occurs when an employee is fired or laid off in violation of the law.
 Several circumstances may give rise to a wrongful termination claim, including discrimination, retaliation, breach of contract, and violation of public policy.

-If you believe that you have been wrongfully terminated, you may be able to file a lawsuit to seek remedies such as lost wages, damages, and other compensation with the help of an attorney for employees in California.
+If you believe that you have been wrongfully terminated, you may be able to file a lawsuit to seek remedies such as lost wages, damages, and other compensation with the help of an attorney for employees in Los Angeles.

 How long can a wrongful termination case take?